larpon/vmon/README.md

 Currently `vmon` offers a few additional features over the code in `dmon`.

-* Shared access to the user data in the callback thread
+* Automatic shared access to the user data in the callback thread (via `sync.Mutex`)
 * Automatic init/free of memory resources on clean program exits

 # Install